By Benjamin Nobel, July 13, 2018

 The absolutely gorgeous painted cover by Charles Vess isn’t the only thing this book has going for it.
 In the first appearances department, this book gets credit as the 1st Appearance of the Vulturions.
 And as Doug Sulipa notes, the issue is the fifth appearance of Spider-Man in the black alien costume.

-The more I research this issue, the more I’ve been learning just how darn important this book really is to the Venom story-line: We learn in this book that the symbiote does not trigger Spidey’s spider senses, and we also see the alien costume reacting to sound vibrations as its weakness… something absolutely critical for Spider-Man to learn!
+The more I research this issue, the more I’ve been learning just how darn important this book really is to the Venom story-line: We learn in this book — for the first time — that the symbiote does not trigger Spidey’s spider senses, and we also see Peter fighting the symbiote with sound by using the sound from large church bells to break the bond with symbiote.
 In this 2014 article by Mark Ginocchio, Mark does a great job of exploring the issue and its importance, and concludes about the issue that “Web of #1 might be the most historically significant No. 1 Spider-Man book since ASM #1 in 1963.”

 Below side by side are the original cover by Charles Vess (75¢ variant pictured), and the new cover swipe we’ve been seeing pop up in our watchlists: Amazing Spider-Man #1 variant cover by Lucio Parrillo.